Death of Subhas Chandra Bose: Crash

-Legends of Bose's survival
+Conspiracies of Bose's survival

-Immediate post-war legends
+Immediate post-war conspiracies

 Subhas Chandra Bose's exploits had become legendary long before his physical death in August 1945.
 (Note: "THE MYTH: But Bose had become a myth in his own lifetime, dating from the time he eluded house arrest and escaped from India to Afghanistan and Europe.
 Thousands of Indians refused to believe he was dead.
 Man is very mortal but myths die hard.")
 From the time he had escaped house arrest in Calcutta in 1940, rumours had been rife in India about whether or not he was alive, and if the latter, where he was and what he was doing.
 His appearance in faraway Germany in 1941 created a sense of mystery about his activities.
 With Congress leaders in jail in the wake of the Quit India Resolution in August 1942 and the Indian public starved for political news, Bose's radio broadcasts from Berlin charting radical plans for India's liberation during a time when the star of Germany was still rising and that of Britain was at its lowest, made him an object of adulation among many in India and southeast Asia.
 During his two years in Germany, according to historian Romain Hayes, "If Bose gradually obtained respect in Berlin, in Tokyo he earned fervent admiration and was seen very much as an 'Indian samurai'."
 Thus it was that when Bose appeared in Southeast Asia in July 1943, brought mysteriously on German and Japanese submarines, he was already a figure of mythical size and reach.